 Her recipe for roasted fall vegetables was the perfect recipe-not-recipe for what I had.
-I say ‘not-recipe’ because it’s really just cubing up a bunch of vegetables and squashes, drizzling them with olive oil, seasoning them with salt and roasting them to glorious perfection, aka, about 50 minutes.
+I say ‘not-recipe’ because it’s really just cubing up a bunch of vegetables and squashes, drizzling them with olive oil, seasoning them with salt, and roasting them to glorious perfection, i.e., about 50 minutes.

 It’s my favorite way to enjoy fall vegetables for its versatility and that you can use any variety of vegetables you like!
-So make up a batch of this – eat it straight out of the oven then later maybe in a salad with farro and feta or tossed into some pasta, or cold straight out of the fridge!
-And I’ll be back soon with news from Paris! à bientôt!
+So make up a big batch and eat some of it straight out of the oven, then later in a salad with farro and feta.
+Or tossed into some pasta, or cold straight out of the fridge!

 Simple Roasted Fall Vegetables

-- 1 head garlic top sliced off to reveal cloves
+- 1 head garlic top sliced off to reveal cloves (recipe note #1)

 - 1 medium eggplant cut into 1/2-inch cubes

-- 2 carrots cut into 1/2-inch pieces sliced on the diagonal
+- 2 large carrots cut into 1/2-inch pieces sliced on the diagonal

 - 1 medium sweet potato cut into 1/2-inch cubes

-- 2 Yukon gold potatoes cut into 1/2-inch cubes
+- 2 medium Yukon gold potatoes cut into 1/2-inch cubes

 - freshly ground black pepper to taste

 - Preheat oven to 400°F